ashutoshmjain/gita/src/mathuraChap13.md

 King looked at the child prodigy with love and respect - Your views are of immense value to me.
 And I seek your vantage for I am truly curious.
 This is not a test.
 This is a conversation.

-Having understood where the king was coming from, `Dwaipayana` spoke calmly - `Maharaaj` king's first responsibility is security of his lands for without a safe border there exists no kingdom.
+Having understood where the king was coming from, `Dwaipayana` spoke calmly - `Maharaaj` king's first responsibility is security of his lands.
+He must establish an undisputed border with his adjacent kingdoms for without a well-defined border there exists no kingdom.
+The border petrol must carry King's vision.
+They must not stop humans to commute across the border.
+Their purpose is to weed out foreign aggressors.
 - Second is law and order because a kingdom always have a bigger threat from internal chaos.
 - Third, is "right to work" without any prejudice attached, because unproductive people seek abrupt changes.
 - Fourth is a well grounded succession plan, because most anarchies occur during transfer of power,